chemerisuk/better-form-validation/README.md

 # better-form-validation [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]
 > HTML5 form validation for [better-dom](https://github.com/chemerisuk/better-dom)

 HTML5 form validation is extremely useful to make client-side data checking consistent and standards-friendly.
 Unfortunately at present browser support is limited to the latest versions on desktop, and some mobile browsers don't support it at all.
-Also current standard has lack of customization options (not possible to style tooltips or error messages), JavaScript APIs are not friendly.
-This project aims to solve all these issues.
+Also the current standard has lack of customization options (not possible to style tooltips or error messages), JavaScript APIs are not developer-friendly.
+This project aims to solve all issues above.

 [LIVE DEMO](http://chemerisuk.github.io/better-form-validation/)